A Deterministic Framework for Neural Network Quantum States in Quantum Chemistry: Introduction

-We evaluate this framework using a Multi-Layer Perceptron (MLP) backflow ansatz without pre-training and parameter fine-tuning.
-Implemented via a hybrid CPU-GPU algorithm, the method achieves chemical accuracy for the bond dissociation of \ce{H2O} and \ce{N2} in the cc-pVDZ basis set.
-Notably, for the strongly correlated chromium dimer (\ce{Cr2}), the Variational+PT2 protocol yields total energies consistent with high-precision benchmarks, demonstrating applicability to large Hilbert spaces where stochastic optimization typically struggles.
+We validate the framework on the bond dissociation of \ce{H2O} and \ce{N2}, and the strongly correlated chromium dimer (\ce{Cr2}).
+The Variational+PT2 protocol yields energies comparable to selected multi-reference benchmarks in the tested systems in Hilbert spaces exceeding $10^{23}$ dimensions.

-The paper is organized as follows.
-Section 2 details the theoretical framework, analyzing the effective Hamiltonians and the Variational+PT2 protocol.
-Section 3 describes the hybrid computational implementation and subspace evolution algorithms.
+The paper is organized as follows: Section 2 establishes the theoretical foundation and optimization modes.
+Section 3 details the hybrid algorithmic architecture and screening techniques.
 Section 4 presents numerical benchmarks, and Section 5 concludes the work.